flenniken/collections/readme.md

 collections to be a public static website without a backend server (other than AWS).

-The pool is configured to login with an email and password and it doesn’t allow sign up.
+Users login with an email an password.
 You add and remove users manually.

-A user can be an admin which sees debugging controls in the UI.
+Admin users see debugging controls in the UI.

 You run two scripts, cognito and login-flow, for working with cognito.

 ## Cognito Script

-You use cognito script to create the AWS Cognito user pool and for adding and removing users.
+You use the cognito script to create and maintain the AWS Cognito user pool.

 ~~~
 # docker container